 Why do different types of people commit different types of crimes?
 How does society react to people who commit crimes?
 How does the criminal justice system operate and deal with offenders?
 Why has anti social behaviour become a growing issue in recent years?

-You can study a broad range of topics on our Criminology degrees, from gang warfare, gun cultures and youth justice, to how crime is reported in the media.
+As a Criminology university student you will study a broad range of topics on our Criminology degrees, from gang warfare, gun cultures and youth justice, to how crime is reported in the media.
 This means you can choose modules that reflect your interests.
 You could even combine your study of criminology with another subject, which opens up a whole new range of career options.

 Criminology at the University of South Wales has an established record of excellence in Criminology research and teaching.
 Our academic staff are all actively involved in research, so you’ll be taught by staff who are at the forefront of their specialist fields.
 It also means what you learn is constantly updated to stay relevant, progressive and stimulating.